jamsajones/language-class-nu/README.md

 Scheem Code
 ----------
-My simple implementation of a scheme language.
+My simple implementation of a scheme like language.

 You can do cool things like